Kartaverse/Reactor-Standalone/ReactorEssentials.md

 #### State Section

-The "State" section provides the ability to see packages that match a parameter like if it is installed, not installed, there are donations requested, something is new to reactor, updates exist for an installed packages, or items are being downloaded.
+The "State" section provides the ability to see packages that match a parameter like if it is installed, not installed, there are donations requested, something is new to Reactor, updates exist for an installed packages, or items are being downloaded.

 ![Select a State](Images/Left-Panel-Select-State.png)